mgrahn24/autogame/README.md

 # Roguelike Autobattler Game

 ## Overview
-This is a roguelike autobattler where players manage a small team of units placed into (how many?) slots.
+A roguelike autobattler where players manage a small team of units placed into (how many?) slots.
 Each round, the team automatically fights an enemy team based on unit attributes such as attack, health, range, and special abilities.
 Between battles, players can upgrade units, recruit new ones, or sell existing units to adjust their strategy.

 ## Gameplay Loop
 1. **Battle Phase**: